 Honeysuckle Blossom Syrup

-Part of the fun of making honeysuckle syrup is the harvesting.
+Part of the fun of making honeysuckle recipes is harvesting honeysuckle.
 Take your time and enjoy the beauty of foraging wild flowers.
 Use caution when collecting wild plants and only collect from areas that aren’t treated with chemicals.
 This recipe calls for honeysuckle blossoms only.

 - 1 cup sugar